 To crystallise what Muay Thai technical skill training and strength and conditioning bring to the party, I’ll begin by using a motor racing team analogy.

 Strength and conditioning is like taking a racing car into the workshop and increasing the size and power of the engine, improving the fuel economy, fuel tank capacity, upgrading the brakes, suspension and tyres etc. Both improving the car’s performance and making it more robust and less likely to breakdown.
 Whereas Muay Thai technical skill training is like getting the most talented driver and placing him in that car.

 I hope you can see that both aspects are important, both are critical to winning or losing.
 Arguing that one is superior to the other is naïve.
-The best technical tactician can’t win a race in small family hatchback against high performance sports cars, just as a learner driver in a sports car can’t aspect to make it around a lap of the track without crashing.
+The best technical tactician can’t win a race in small family hatchback against high performance sports cars, just as a learner driver in a sports car can’t expect to make it quickly around a lap of the track without crashing.

 New boxers can lack sufficient strength, stability or mobility to even practice Muay Thai correctly in the first place.
 This not only prevents correctly patterned skill rehearsal, but also exposes the fighter to an unnecessary injury risk.
 For individuals that fall into this category, S&C training provides them with the physical qualities required to begin training in Muay Thai.